-g.
-Circumstances specific to the Respondent being sanctioned (e.g. lack of appropriate knowledge or training regarding the requirements in the Code of Conduct and Ethics; addiction; disability; illness);

-h.
-Whether, given the facts and circumstances that have been established, continued participation in the sport community is appropriate;

-i.
-A Respondent who is in a position of trust, intimate contact or high-impact decision-making may face more serious sanctions; and/or a.
-Verbal or Written Warning - A verbal reprimand or an official, written notice and formal admonition that a Participant has violated the Code of Conduct and Ethics and that more severe sanctions will result should the Participant be involved in other violations b.
-Education - The requirement that a Participant undertake specified educational or similar remedial measures to address the violation(s) of the Code of Conduct and Ethics c.
-Probation - Should any further violations of the Code of Conduct and Ethics occur during the probationary period, will result in additional disciplinary measures, likely including a period of suspension or permanent ineligibility.
-This sanction can also include loss of privileges or other conditions, restrictions, or requirements for a specified period of time d.
-Suspension - Suspension, either for a set time or until further notice, from participation, in any capacity, in any program, practice, activity, event, or competition sponsored by, organized by, or under the auspices of the Organization.
-A suspended Participant is eligible to return to participation, but reinstatement may be subject to certain restrictions or contingent upon the Participant satisfying specific conditions noted at the time of suspension e.
-Eligibility Restrictions - Restrictions or prohibitions from some types of participation but allowing participation in other capacities under strict conditions f.
-Permanent Ineligibility - Permanent ineligibility to participate in any capacity, in any program, activity, event, or competition sponsored by, organized by, or under the auspices of the Organization g.
-Other Discretionary Sanctions - Other sanctions may be imposed, including, but not limited to, other loss of privileges, no contact directives, a fine or a monetary payment to compensate for direct losses, or other restrictions or conditions as deemed necessary or appropriate a.
-Sexual Maltreatment involving a Complainant who is a minor shall carry a presumptive sanction of permanent ineligibility;
+- g.
+Circumstances specific to the Respondent being sanctioned (e.g. lack of appropriate knowledge or training regarding the requirements in the Code of Conduct and Ethics; addiction; disability; illness); - h.
+Whether, given the facts and circumstances that have been established, continued participation in the sport community is appropriate; - i.
+A Respondent who is in a position of trust, intimate contact or high-impact decision-making may face more serious sanctions; and/or - j.
+Other mitigating and aggravating circumstances - 28.
+Any sanction imposed must be proportionate and reasonable.
+However, progressive discipline is not required and a single incident of Maltreatment or other prohibited behaviour may justify elevated or combined sanctions. - 29.
+The Discipline Panel may apply the following disciplinary sanctions, singularly or in combination: - a.
+Verbal or Written Warning A verbal reprimand or an official, written notice and formal admonition that a Participant has violated the Code of Conduct and Ethics and that more severe sanctions will result should the Participant be involved in other violations - b.
+Education The requirement that a Participant undertake specified educational or similar remedial measures to address the violation(s) of the Code of Conduct and Ethics - c.
+Probation Should any further violations of the Code of Conduct and Ethics occur during the probationary period, will result in additional disciplinary measures, likely including a period of suspension or permanent ineligibility.
+This sanction can also include loss of privileges or other conditions, restrictions, or requirements for a specified period of time - d.
+Suspension Suspension, either for a set time or until further notice, from participation, in any capacity, in any program, practice, activity, event, or competition sponsored by, organized by, or under the auspices of the Organization.
+A suspended Participant is eligible to return to participation, but reinstatement may be subject to certain restrictions or contingent upon the Participant satisfying specific conditions noted at the time of suspension - e.
+Eligibility Restrictions Restrictions or prohibitions from some types of participation but allowing participation in other capacities under strict conditions - f.
+Permanent Ineligibility Permanent ineligibility to participate in any capacity, in any program, activity, event, or competition sponsored by, organized by, or under the auspices of the Organization - g.
+Other Discretionary Sanctions Other sanctions may be imposed, including, but not limited to, other loss of privileges, no contact directives, a fine or a monetary payment to compensate for direct losses, or other restrictions or conditions as deemed necessary or appropriate - 30.
+The Discipline Panel may apply the following presumptive sanctions which are presumed to be fair and appropriate for the listed Maltreatment: - a.
+Sexual Maltreatment involving a Complainant who is a minor shall carry a presumptive sanction of permanent ineligibility; - b.
+Sexual Maltreatment, Physical Maltreatment with contact, and Maltreatment related to interference or manipulation of process shall carry a presumptive sanction of either a period of suspension or eligibility restrictions. - c.
+While a Respondent has pending charges or dispositions in violation of the criminal law, the presumptive sanction shall be a period of suspension